Over 40 years of P2P inmate visitation

 For over 40 years, the Person to Person (P2P) inmate visitation program has matched volunteers with male inmates at the Saskatchewan Penitentiary.
 These visits provide the inmate with positive social support that can help build integrity in their lives and lessen feelings of isolation.
 Inmates voluntarily sign up for the program, and there is always a waiting list for inmates needing a volunteer.
-Since the program’s inception in 1974, over 2500 inmates have been visited, with some volunteers driving as far as Kerrobert, SK – a 7 hr round trip!
+Since the program’s inception in 1974, over 3000 inmates have been visited!
+Some of our dedicated volunteer come from as far as Kerrobert, SK – a 7 hr round trip!
 They sit down with a matched inmate for a 1-2 hour visit once a month.

 Writing Letters to Inmates

 Please consider participation in writing letters to inmates at Saskatchewan Penitentiary.
 You can email letters to myself, firstname.lastname@example.org and I will address the letter and mail it to one of the inmates in our program who has voluntarily signed up for our prison visitation program.
 (P2P)

 Our program throughout the years has repeatedly received feedback from inmates on how important it is to hear from community members and about what life on the outside is like.
 They comment on how this contact makes them feel more human and less isolated.

 These are just suggestions, no pressure to include these things: